 If you are renting, lending or borrowing personal property, like a piece of equipment or a vehicle, it is often a good idea to put the agreement in writing.
 If you’re the owner, you want to be clear with the person using the property about when it is due back, what type of care they need to take with it, and how much they owe you, if anything, for the usage.
 If you are the renter or borrower, you can also benefit from such an agreement, for example by noting pre-existing damage to the item so you are not held responsible.

 Rent/lend agreements for real estate — for example, leasing or subletting an apartment — are more complicated and potentially subject to greater regulation than rent/lend agreements for personal property.
-Here we focus on rent/lend agreements for personal property, not real estate.
+Here we focus on rent/lend agreements for personal property, not real estate, we work with the DSA Law property lawyers Melbourne to help our customers get what they want.

 Components of a Typical Rent/Lend Agreement for Personal Property